fabiofortkamp/stlextractor/README.md

-# stlextractor - version 0.8.0
+# stlextractor - version 0.11.0

-MATLAB package to process a large STL file containing multiple hexagonal prisms (the only supported form at the moment) and parse each prism, identifying its geometric parameters such as radius, axis, volume etc.
+MATLAB package to process a large STL file containing a packing of multiple hexagonal prisms (the only supported form at the moment) and parse each prism, identifying its geometric parameters such as radius, axis, volume etc.

 Each individual prism can then be imported to its own STL file, or have their info available to other MATLAB programs.